 The Northern Territory capital’s culinary scene may come as the biggest surprise of your visit, and no Darwin travel guide would be complete without some recommendations for top places to eat.

 Housed in the former loading dock of a Woolworths supermarket, Little Miss Korea is an absolute must-try.
 This innovative eatery offers Korean BBQ or an a la carte menu in a sleek industrial setting.
 Try the tempura prawns and superb slow roasted beef cheek, and grab a copy of proprietor Chung Jae Lee’s cookbook on the way out.

-Back up in town and everyone’s going ooh-la-la over French-inspired eatery The Pearl.
+Back up in the city, go ooh-la-la over French-inspired eatery The Pearl.
 Located in the courtyard of the historic Victoria Hotel on the Mall, the Top End’s own little piece of Parisian glamour offers an a la carte or prix fixe menu of six or nine courses.

 Enjoy the very best of Top End produce in an exceptional setting at Pee Wee’s at the Point – located in the picturesque East Point Nature Reserve with sweeping views across Fannie Bay.
 The sunset vistas from here are spectacular.
 Pee Wee’s offers al fresco dining overlooking the bay and impeccable service.
 Choose from a menu of Modern Oz with a focus on locally-sourced produce, including local wild caught saltwater Barramundi, banana prawns, buffalo cheese, crocodile and the list goes on.